mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 * The Mendix Operator when communicating with the database and file storage
 * The Mendix Operator when pushing app images to the container registry
 * Mendix apps when communicating with the database, file storage and external web services
-* Mendix Agent when connecting to Mendix Cloud portal
+* The Mendix Agent when connecting to Mendix Developer portal

 {{% alert color="info" %}}
 To prevent MITM attacks, enable **Strict TLS** for the database and use an HTTPS URL for Minio.
 This will ensure that all communication with data storage is done over TLS, and that certificates are properly validated.